josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/📦_containment_by_classification.md

 # 📦 Containment by Classification
 **First created:** 2025-09-29 | **Last updated:** 2025-09-29
-*How misidentification, racialisation, and demographic boxes are weaponised as suppression tactics*
+*How misidentification, racialisation, and demographic boxes are weaponised as suppression tactics.*

 ---